ShadiestGoat/pronoundb/README.md

 # PronounDB

-This is an abstraction to the [pronoundb](https://pronoundb.org) project.
+This is an abstraction/wrapper to the [pronoundb](https://pronoundb.org) project.
 This repository currently supports V1 of the api (V2 is not yet written, see [this issue](https://github.com/cyyynthia/pronoundb.org/issues/68))

+This package also includes several tools for grammar to do with these pronouns - a generalizes they/them/their/themself function, and tools for determining things like *is* vs *are*, or if an extra *s* is needed for verbs (think she *is*, she *prefers* vs they *are*, they *prefer*)

 ## Notes